jbrandtmse/objectscript-design-patterns/.clinerules/00-objectscript-rules.md

 - I have DIRECT access to IRIS through MCP server tools for debugging and execution
 - Available tools: execute_command, execute_classmethod, get_global, set_global, execute_sql
 - Can start/stop IRIS Interoperability Productions using interoperability_production_* tools
-- **CRITICAL**: Always specify namespace="OPTIRAG" parameter when using IRIS MCP tools
+- **CRITICAL**: Always specify namespace parameter when using IRIS MCP tools
 - **CRITICAL**: execute_classmethod only works with CLASS METHODS (marked ClassMethod), NOT instance methods
-- For instance methods, use execute_command with ObjectScript to create instance and call method
+- For instance methods, build a classmethod that instances the class and then calls the instance method.
 - **CRITICAL**: Do NOT use execute_command for debugging/testing - create unit tests or temporary debug class methods instead
 - Self-debugging pattern: Initialize ^ClineDebug = "", capture steps with SET ^ClineDebug = ^ClineDebug _ "step info; ", inspect with get_global
 - Can execute ObjectScript commands directly without user intervention